criccomini/awesome-infra/README.md

 ## Message Brokers
 *Message brokers.*

+* [Pravega](https://cncf.pravega.io/) - Pravega is a distributed, tiered storage system for data streams.
+Pravega streams are durable, unbounded, cost-effective, and elastic: an ideal storage substrate for stream processing pipelines.
 * [WarpStream](https://warpstream.com) - WarpStream is a Kafka compatible data streaming platform built directly on top of S3.

 ## Stream Processing